davidsantana06/resuming/README.md

 ### 📖 API Documentation

 To explore the technical details of the API, access **Swagger UI** at `/swagger/ui`.
 There, you will find a complete list of available endpoints, along with their input and output parameters.

+### ⚖️ License

+This project uses the **MIT License**, which allows you to use and modify the code as you wish.
+The only requirement is to give proper credit, acknowledging the effort and time dedicated to its development.